Extreme local extrema of the sine-Gordon field: Proof of the main theorem

-\subsection{Continuous field at local extrema - proof of Lemma \ref{lem:r-local-maxima} and Lemma \ref{lem:r-limit-laplace-functional}}
+\subsection{Continuous field at local extrema: proof of Lemma \ref{lem:r-local-maxima} and Lemma \ref{lem:r-limit-laplace-functional}}

 In this section we follow closely the exposition in \cite[Section 4]{MR3509015}.
-Examining the proofs of Lemma 4.4 and Proposition 4.5 therein we see that the main ingredients are the fact that the field $\hat h'$ is log-correlated and that $\hat h''$ has variance of order unity.
+Examining the proofs of Lemma 4.4 and Proposition 4.5 therein we see that the main ingredients are the fact that the field $\hat h'$ is log-correlated and that $\hat h''$ is continuous and has variance of order unity.
 For a fixed $s>0$ these assumption clearly hold in our case when the roles of $\hat h'$ and $\hat h''$ are played by $\XGFFms$ and $\Xsc$.
 Thus, the main purpose of this section is to show that these results continue to hold with our non-Gaussian field $\Xsc$.
-Moreover, we will explain in Section \ref{sec:proof-of-reduction-to-phi-s} how to adapt these steps to prove Lemma \ref{lem:reduction-to-phis}, for which the assumptions on the fields $\tilde \Phi_s^\SG$ and $R_s$ are somewhat different.